brunch/brunch/docs/commands.md

 * all the same options available in `brunch build`, plus:
 * `-s, --server`: run a simple http server that would serve `public` dir in `/` and `test` dir in `/test/`
-* `-p PORT, --port PORT`: if a `server` option was specified, define on which port the server would run
+* `-P PORT, --port PORT`: if a `server` option was specified, define on which port the server would run

 Short-cut: `brunch w`.